Machine Learning

 Most LLMs available to download use, at most, a floating-point value of 16.
 It is possible to use quantization to lower the memory usage.
 This allows for running larger models and/or increasing the context size.
 Some models have downloads that already include it being quantized which also lowers the download size.
 Other models require configuring your LLM service to quantize it.

 Anything below INT4 results in a huge loss in quality and is not usable.
-[20] If a model cannot fit into VRAM, then the extra size is placed into system RAM which can be up to 100x slower.
-[39]
+[20] If a model cannot fit into VRAM, then the extra size is placed into system RAM which can be anywhere from 30x to 50x slower.
+[39][52]

 Configure a quantization value.